Diuit/DUChat-iOS-demo/README.md

-In out tutorial [part 1](https://github.com/Diuit/DUChatServerDemo), we showed you how to build your own backend with integration of Diuit API server.
-This tutorial is going to show you how to integrate with an iOS app step by step.
+In the [first part](https://github.com/Diuit/DUChatServerDemo) of this tutorial, we showed you how to set up and launch your own backend server, integrate with Diuit API server, and get your session token.
+This tutorial will show you how to use [Diuit API](http://api.diuit.com) to build an iOS instant messaging app step by step.

 ## What we'll cover in this tutorial